BenjaminOyarzun17/ProcessProphet/user-manual/user_manual.md

 New event logs are imported with the filesystem through the project directory.
 The supported file formats are CSV and XES.
 Just place your file into the `input_logs` folder using your favourite file explorer.

+**Event log file format**: make sure that your file as an activity column, a case identifier column and a timestamp column.
+The activity and timestamp values caracterize an event in a case.
+Timestamp should be encoded as datetime types, in particular, see panda's `datetime64` type: [pandas website](https://pandas.pydata.org/).
+The case identifiers should be integer values.

 ```
 projects/
 └── project_name/